 Nick doesn't have to wear one of these just because he's a shady guy.
 In the preliminary drafts of the movie, every single predator in Zootopia was required to have a "tame collar" strapped to their necks at all times.
 Meaning that even softies like Clawhauser were publicly marked as potential threats.

-, this was supposed to be how predators and prey started their uneasy truce.
+As the producers explain, this was supposed to be how predators and prey started their uneasy truce.
 That's in stark contrast to the final version of the movie, where even kids know that animals evolved beyond the "primitive, savage ways" and learned to get along with each other simply because their compassion grew along with their intelligence.
 As the creators tell it, the shock collars weren't really necessary for the safety of the prey, but the fascistic tactics "made them feel better" -- and isn't that the most important thing?